Tilda Swinton: 1990s: Rise to prominence

+2000s: Career breakthrough

 Recent years have seen Swinton move toward mainstream projects, including the leading role in the American film The Deep End (2001), in which she played the mother of a gay son she suspects of killing his boyfriend.
 For this performance, she was nominated for a Golden Globe Award.
 She appeared as a supporting character in the films The Beach (2000), featuring Leonardo DiCaprio, Vanilla Sky (2001), and as the archangel Gabriel in Constantine.
 Swinton appeared in the British films The Statement (2003) and Young Adam (2003).
 For her performance in the latter film, she received the British Academy Scotland Award for Best Actress.

 Swinton has collaborated with the fashion designers Viktor & Rolf; she was the focus of their One Woman Show 2003, in which they made all the models look like copies of Swinton, and she read a poem (of her own) that included the line "There is only one you.
-Only one".
+Only one."
 In 2005, Swinton performed as the White Witch Jadis, in the film version of The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, and as Audrey Cobb in the Mike Mills film adaptation of the novel Thumbsucker.
 Swinton later had cameos in Narnia's sequels The Chronicles of Narnia: Prince Caspian and The Chronicles of Narnia: The Voyage of the Dawn Treader.
 In August 2006, she opened the new Screen Academy Scotland production centre in Edinburgh.
-In 2007, Swinton's performance as Karen Crowder in Michael Clayton earned her both a British Academy Film Award for Best Actress in a Supporting Role as well as the for Academy Award for Best Supporting Actress at the 2008 80th Academy Awards, the film's sole win from the latter association.
+In 2007, Swinton's performance as Karen Crowder in Michael Clayton earned her both a British Academy Film Award for Best Actress in a Supporting Role as well as the Academy Award for Best Supporting Actress at the 2008 80th Academy Awards, the film's sole win from the latter association.

 In July 2008, Swinton founded the film festival Ballerina Ballroom Cinema of Dreams.
 The event took place in a ballroom in Nairn on Scotland's Moray Firth in August.
 Swinton next appeared in the 2008 Coen Brothers film Burn After Reading.
 She was cast in the role of Elizabeth Abbott in The Curious Case of Benjamin Button, alongside Cate Blanchett and Brad Pitt.
 She collaborated with artist Patrick Wolf on his 2009 album The Bachelor, contributing four spoken word pieces.
 Also in 2009, she and Mark Cousins embarked on a project where they mounted a 33.5-tonne portable cinema on a large truck, hauling it manually through the Scottish Highlands, creating a travelling independent film festival.
 The project was featured prominently in a documentary titled Cinema Is Everywhere.
 The festival was repeated in 2011.
+She also had a starring role as the eponymous character in Erick Zonca's Julia, which premiered at the 2008 Berlin International Film Festival and saw a U.S. release in May 2009.